awsdocs/amazon-s3-userguide/doc_source/querying-glacier-archives.md

 The following are requirements for using select:
 + Archive objects that are queried by select must be formatted as uncompressed comma\-separated values \(CSV\)\.
-+ An S3 bucket for output\.
++ You need an S3 bucket for output\.
 The AWS account that you use to initiate an S3 Glacier select job must have write permissions for the S3 bucket\.
-The Amazon S3 bucket must be in the same AWS Region as the bucket that contains the archived object that is being queried\.
+The bucket must be in the same AWS Region as the bucket that contains the archived object that is being queried\.
 + The requesting AWS account must have permissions to perform the `s3:RestoreObject` and `s3:GetObject` actions\.
 For more information about these permissions, see [Example — Bucket subresource operations](using-with-s3-actions.md#using-with-s3-actions-related-to-bucket-subresources)\.
 + The archive must not be encrypted with SSE\-C or client\-side encryption\.